CharlesCreativeContent/argo-agents/README.md

 - **Install the Akuity Agent add-on** - In the Install Akuity Agent pop-up screen, enter the name of your EKS cluster
 - click "Copy to Clipboard" on step 2.

 <img src="https://docs.akuity.io/assets/images/eks_addon_akp_cluster_add_3-6176f1feefb71fe66c84c496660262db.png" alt="stuff">

+- Paste the copied command into your terminal and run it to apply the agent manifest.

+It will look something like this

 ```bash
 export AKP_API_URL="<The URL you got from AKP>"